neuronsimulator/nrn/docs/dev/data-structures.rst

       assert(*dh == 5);
       *dh = 6; // bonus track
       assert(heroes.b() == 6); // `dh` and `heroes.b()` refer to the same value
-    } // `heroes` is destroyed when it goes out of scope at this semicolon
+    } // `heroes` is destroyed when it goes out of scope at this closing brace
     // my_data.size() == 0 again
     assert(!dh); // pointed-to value is no longer valid